allenai/allennlp/tutorials/getting_started/using_in_your_repo.md

 ---
 layout: tutorial
-title: Another Model Example
+title: Using AllenNLP in Your Repo
-id: another-model-example
+id: using-allennlp-in-your-repo
 ---

+In this tutorial, we take you step-by-step through the process you need to go through to get up and running with your own models on your own data in your own repository, using AllenNLP as an imported library.
+There is naturally some overlap with things we covered in previous tutorials, but, hey, some repetition is good, right?

-Our [first tutorial](creating_a_model.md) on building your own model goes through the code you need to write to build a named entity tagger.
-In this tutorial, we'll do something very similar, because, hey, who doesn't like another example?
-This time, we'll build a model for classifying academic papers, and we'll do it using a [separate repository](https://github.com/allenai/allennlp-as-a-library-example), showing how to include AllenNLP as a dependency in your project.
-We'll step through the commits in that repository, detailing all of the steps you need to do in order to get up and running writing your own models.
+We'll build a model for classifying academic papers, and we'll do it using a [separate repository](https://github.com/allenai/allennlp-as-a-library-example), showing how to include AllenNLP as a dependency in your project, what classes you need to implement, and how to train your model.
+We'll step through the commits in that repository, explaining the code we write as we go.

 In the end, there are only about 110 lines of actual implementation code in the `DatasetReader` and `Model` classes that we implement.
 This tutorial is long because we're explaining what goes